Home Search Gallery How-To Books Links Workshops About Contact

 Nikon 16mm f/2.8

-This is a fun and useful lens for FX digital and for film.
+This is a fun and useful lens for FX digital and 35mm.
 Get the 10.5mm for DX digital.

 It fills the entire film frame with a useful image, unlike the 8mm fisheye which gives just a silly circle in the middle of the frame.
 It offers all the convenience of through-the-lens viewing and metering, just like every other popular lens.
 It's also as small as a regular lens, and if you are used to zooms, even smaller than your zoom.

-For you math professors, here's the formulae that represent how the subject maps to the image:
+For you math professors, here's the formulae that represent how the subject maps to the image in a poerfect fisheye:

 d = f * theta